 While there are many amazing benefits of Silestone worktops, it is difficult to repair when damaged.
 Unlike natural stones, quartz cannot be repaired easily.
 If the product is not covered under any warranty, the homeowner may have to replace the entire slab even if the damage is little.
 Therefore, always keep in mind all the above-mentioned preventive measures when working on Silestone worktops.

-Silestone countertops’ cost is quite similar to other high-end worktop materials, such as marble, granite, slate, and concrete.
-The expected quotes come within £251 to £1000 range, depending on the quality and type of the countertop.
-The prices may also increase due to the available customisation options.
+Silestone worktops cost is quite similar to other high-end worktop materials, such as high-quality marble, granite, or porcelain.
+Silestone Prices in the UK in 2019, start from approximately £100+vat per square metre, depending on the quality and type of the countertop.
+Prices may also increase due to the available customisation options.

 Where Else to Use Silestone?